 In 2010, he returned to Ireland, where he was very dominant in the 1.50m Premier Grand Prix series, which earned him a high league standing.
 This gave him automatic selection to the CSIO***** Dublin Horseshow.
 Here he also won a major young horse championship and went on to represent Ireland at the World Breeders Championships at Lanaken, Belgium.

 David travelled to the United States to seek further opportunity and went out to ride for Irish International show jumper Paul O’Shea.
 Paul has and continues to be a very influential person in David’s career.
 Later, David was offered a position with Shane and Ali Sweetnam of Sweet Oak Farm.
 He trained and competed with Shane for the duration of WEF 2012.

 Following WEF 2012 David made the transition to Pine Hollow and was subsequently offered the position as head rider/trainer.
 David has been with Pine Hollow since April 2012.
-At Pine Hollow Farm David has built up a strong team of horses and students.
-He had a very successful summer Circuit in 2015 winning no less than 3 FEI world ranking classes on his Grand prix mount Binkie.
-His results to date have climbed him in to the top 250 in the Longines FEI world rankings.
+At Pine Hollow Farm, David has built up a strong team of horses and students.
+His results to date have climbed him in to the top 100 in the Longines FEI world rankings.